Analytics206/erp_manufacturing/docs/00-dev_notes.md

   -

 ### System monitoring with Prometheus/Grafana
-The NEW PROJECT NAME now includes a comprehensive monitoring solution using Prometheus and Grafana to track system and container metrics.
+The Base ERP now includes a comprehensive monitoring solution using Prometheus and Grafana to track system and container metrics.

 #### Overview